What is the legal value of native electronic documents (that do not require signature by the parties)?

 - manner in which the originator of the record was identified.

 - other relevant factors may also be considered.

 Therefore, electronic records are generally permitted in the context of human resources and can be considered as valid in legal proceedings, as long as they meet the requirements above.

-The Labour Law requires that these records are maintained "in each main establishment, or branches or locality in which work is carried out."
-This would imply a requirement to maintain hard copy records (although note that there is no prohibition on maintaining electronic versions).
 In practice, Ministry of Labour inspectors often request to review hard copies of employee records during periodic spot checks to ensure compliance with the Labour Law.